python/devguide/documenting.rst

 I have a translation, but not on git, what should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just ask for help on the doc-sig mailing list and our python-fu, git-fu and bash-fu combined will help you create an appropriate repository.
-If you use a tool like transifex don’t worry.
-Keeping them in sync is not that hard.
+Ask for help on the doc-sig mailing list about creating an appropriate repository.
+Using a tool like transifex can help keep translations in sync.

 My git hierarchy does not match yours, can I keep it?